-- A single-level record for this archive was created by Digital Archivist Tim Walsh in July 2016.
-Processing and description was started by Tim Walsh in Fall 2017 and completed by Digital Processing Archivist Stefana Breitwieser in February 2018.
+- A single-level record for this archive was created by Digital Archivist Tessa Walsh in July 2016.
+Processing and description was started by Tessa Walsh in Fall 2017 and completed by Digital Processing Archivist Stefana Breitwieser in February 2018.

 Mention de crédit: